Fuchū-shuku

 Fuchū-juku (府中宿, Fuchū-juku) was the nineteenth of the fifty-three stations of the Tōkaidō.
 It is located in what is now part of the Aoi-ku area of Shizuoka, Shizuoka Prefecture, Japan.

 History

-The post station of Fuchū-shuku was also a castle town for Sunpu Castle in the former Suruga Province.
+The post station of Fuchū-juku was also a castle town for Sunpu Castle in the former Suruga Province.

 The classic ukiyo-e print by Andō Hiroshige (Hōeidō edition) from 1831 to 1834 depicts travellers crossing the Abe River to the west of the post station.
 A woman is being carried in a kago, while other people are fording the stream on foot.